-According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical records and health technicians - a category that includes medical coders - would grow 21% during the 2010-2020 decade, which is faster than average.
-The median salary for medical records and health information technicians was $34,160 in 2012, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical records and health technicians - a category that includes medical coders - should grow 22% during the 2012-2022 decade, which is much faster than average.
+The median salary for medical records and health information technicians was $34,970 in 2013, reports the BLS.

 Related to Certified Coding Specialist: Exam and Licensing Information

 - Recently Updated

 Website coding classes may benefit individuals interested in careers as Web designers or Web programmers, as well as those...

 Need coding help quick?
 Never fear, the blogosphere is here!
 Check out the following blogs for useful advice - and hilarious...